EPhan077/Project-Portfolio-V/readme.md

 # Website

-I chose to create a website called Activities To Do.
+I chose to create a web app called Activities To Do.
 The sole-purpose of the application is to provide you with activities to do based on specific search types (activity type, number of participants, etc.).

 ## Bootstrap

-The bootstrap framework was utilized with a mix of customed CSS.
+The bootstrap framework was utilized with a mix of custom CSS.
 SASS and Gulp was also used for the help of deployment.

 ## Upcoming Focus